Below is an editorial that appeared in the February 25, 2009 Journal of the American Medical

 practice guidelines and the pharmaceutical industry.
 JAMA.
 2002;287(5):612-617.
 FREE FULL

-guidelines and quality of care for older patients with multiple comorbid diseases: implications of
+and quality of care for older patients with multiple comorbid diseases: implications of pay for

 8. Matthys J, De Meyere M, van Driel ML, De Sutter A. Differences among